 23. Have you ever had to terminate a relationship with a client or prospective client?
 How did you approach the situation?

-This is a great opportunity to understand to the interviewee’s level and method of strategic sales thinking.
+This is a great opportunity to understand the interviewee’s level and strategic sales thinking method.
 Terminating a client relationship is definitely one of the top-tier difficult things one will have to do in sales, but it’s also necessary.
-Listen to how the interviewee describes their reasoning for the termination and whether it includes an understanding of deals, customer service, and protecting company resources.
+Listen to how the interviewee describes their reasoning for the termination and whether it includes understanding deals, customer service, and protecting company resources.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..